 A crucial component of memory is the ability to retrieve stored information, such as the name of a familiar person or where we know them from.
 Why we sometimes easily retrieve this information, but other times appear to forget it, has vexed memory researchers for decades.
 One piece of the puzzle is that retrieval does not happen in isolation but is supported by contextual information present during encoding.
-This is reflected in Tulving's influential encoding specificity hypothesis, which postulates that memory retrieval is optimized when there is a match between the external context at encoding and that at retrieval (Tulving and Thomson, 1971).
+This is reflected in Tulving's influential encoding specificity hypothesis, which postulates that memory retrieval is optimized when there is a match between the external context at encoding and that at retrieval (Tulving & Thomson, 1971).
 Another way to optimize memory retrieval, however, is to be in a mental state, or mode, that prioritizes access to our internal representation of the world.
 Accordingly, Tulving proposed the idea of a retrieval mode as a neurocognitive state that one engages when they intend to retrieve a memory (Tulving, 1983) - a mode that may impact whether we retrieve information and what we retrieve.
-Such a mode involves attention that is focused on information relevant for retrieving that memory, and may be instantiated even before a retrieval cue is apprehended (Lepage et al., 2000).
+Such a mode involves attention that is focused on information that is relevant for retrieving that memory, and may be instantiated even before a retrieval cue is apprehended (Lepage, Ghaffar, Nyberg, & Tulving, 2000).
 We propose that its core components include intention (to retrieve a memory), attention (focused on goal-relevant features), and an internal neuromodulatory state that is optimized for remembering even prior to the act of retrieval itself.

 This focus on internal states reflects a shift in the field's efforts to understand the factors that help or hinder memory retrieval: In the 1980s, 1990s, and early 2000s, much effort was devoted to understanding how external factors contribute to memory success or failure.
-For example, spacing and frequency of studying to-be-learned material (Bahrick et al., 1993; Roediger and Karpicke, 2006); the presence of semantically-related information during learning (Roediger and McDermott, 1995); information encountered prior to retrieval, even when it is below the threshold of awareness (Tulving and Schacter, 1990); the presence of affective information (Kensinger et al., 2007); and the use of external mnemonic support (Vortac et al., 1995; Block and Morwitz, 1999; Rajaram and Pereira-Pasarin, 2007) can all impact memory performance.
+For example, spacing and frequency of studying to-be-learned material

+(Bahrick, Bahrick, Bahrick, & Bahrick, 1993; Roediger & Karpicke, 2006); the presence of semantically-related information during learning (Roediger & McDermott, 1995); information encountered prior to retrieval, even when it is below the threshold of awareness (Tulving & Schacter, 1990); presence of affective information (Kensinger, Garoff-Eaton, & Schacter, 2007); and the use of external mnemonic support (Vortac, Edwards, & Manning, 1995; Block & Morwitz, 1999; Rajaram & Pereira-Pasarin, 2007) can all impact memory performance.